-(4) Dimensional Fund Advisors LP ("Dimensional") filed a Schedule 13G with the Securities and Exchange Commission (the "SEC") on February 10, 2023 in which it reported that it beneficially owned 68,368 shares of Common Stock as of December 30, 2022.
+(2) Based on information included in a Schedule 13G/A filed by Dimensional Fund Advisors LP ("Dimensional") with the Securities and Exchange Commission (the "SEC") on February 9, 2024.
 In its Schedule 13G, Dimensional stated that it is an investment advisor registered under Section 203 of the Investment Advisors Act of 1940, that it furnishes investment advice to four investment companies registered under the Investment Company Act of 1940 and that it serves as investment manager or sub-advisor to certain other commingled funds, group trusts and separate accounts (such investment companies, trust and accounts, collectively, the "Funds").
-Dimensional reported in its Schedule 13G that, in its role as investment power over the shares of Common Stock that are owned by the Funds, and may be deemed to be the beneficial owner of such shares.
-In its Schedule 13G are owned by the Funds and disclaimed beneficial ownership of such shares.
+Dimensional reported in its Schedule 13G/A that, in its role as investment advisor, sub-advisor and/or manager, it or its subsidiaries may possess voting and/or investment power over the shares of Common Stock that are owned by the Funds, and may be deemed to be the beneficial owner of such shares.
+In its Schedule 13G, Dimensional further stated that all shares of Common Stock reported in its Schedule 13G/A are owned by the Funds and disclaimed beneficial ownership of such shares.